 The registrant's assessment of the client-registrant relationship at the account opening stage should reflect the KYC information gathered from the client and the client's expectations (keeping in mind that the registrant is generally responsible for shaping the client's expectations by the nature of the services and products offered and the representations made to the client).
 For example, depending on the nature of the client-registrant relationship and the services and products offered, it may be appropriate for some securities in a client's accounts at the firm to be excluded or discounted when assessing liquidity or concentration levels as factors when making suitability determinations for the client going forward.
-That assessment must be consistent with the client's expectations and includes the exercise of professional judgment by the registrant in determining that the client has a level of investment knowledge sufficient to support the conclusion that the client understands, and does not need, the benefit of having those factors considered across all of their accounts at the firm.
-In such cases, the registrant should (i) disclose in writing to the client that liquidity or concentration level factors across accounts will not be considered by the registrant in the scope of suitability determinations that the client will receive and (ii) document the basis upon which the registrant reached that conclusion.
+That assessment must be consistent with the client's expectations and includes the exercise of professional judgment by the registrant in determining that the client has a level of investment knowledge sufficient to support the conclusion that the client that liquidity or concentration level factors across accounts will not be considered by the registrant in the scope of suitability determinations that the client will receive and (ii) document the basis upon which the registrant reached that conclusion.
 It may also be advisable to include the client's express acknowledgment of their expectations in this regard.